 Did you know that your knees absorb about one-and-a-half times your body weight every step?

 As the largest joint in our body, our knees are essential to the overall health of our bodies.
 Knees act as a hinge joint and permits flexion and extension.
-Additionally, the knee allows for slight rotation both internally, and externally.
+Additionally, the knee helps allow for side-to-side rotation.
 Knees allow us to perform horizontal movements, like running or walking, and vertically, like jumping.

 Because of our reliance on knees, and its complexity, they’re often the source of many foot conditions, either directly or indirectly.
 As the gateway between our thighs and lower legs, all muscles run through, or adjacent to the knee, meaning prevention is absolutely necessary for overall leg health.

-If you do experience pain, below are four reasons for why your knee hurts:
+If you do experience pain, below are some reasons for why your knee hurts:

 Common conditions